Deploy the BeyondTrust SRA Virtual Appliance into an Amazon AWS Environment

-- Skip the option to select or create a key pair, as the instance will not allow SSH access.
-Instead, select Proceed without a key pair, enable the acknowledgement checkbox, and click Launch Instances.
+- Skip the option to select or create a key pair, as the instance does not allow SSH access.
+Instead, select Proceed without a key pair, check the acknowledgment box, and click Launch Instances.

 - After the site launches, browse to Instances > Instances in the EC2 Dashboard and locate the assigned Public IP address in the Description tab.
-This is the IP address you will use to configure your B Series Appliance, and to configure your DNS A record.
+This is the IP address used to configure your appliance and your DNS A record.

 If you stop or terminate your Instance, you are not guaranteed to retrieve the same IP address after it reboots.
 To facilitate managing your DNS, we recommend purchasing an Elastic IP address.